 What doesn't get saved

-A few things to know before you rely on LinkedIn's draft feature:
+A few specific things to know before you rely on drafts:

 LinkedIn's Single Draft Limit (And How to Work Around It)